Abdul-Rahman Al-Sudais: Antisemitism

-Following his 2002 speech, al-Sudais has been described as an anti-Semite for publicly praying to God to ‘terminate’ the Jews, whom he called "the scum of humanity...the rats of the world...prophet killers...pigs and monkeys", and as a result has been barred from conferences in the United States and been refused entry to Canada.
+Following his 2002 speech, al-Sudais has been described as an antisemite for publicly praying to God to 'terminate' the Jews, whom he called "the scum of humanity... the rats of the world... prophet killers... pigs and monkeys", and as a result has been barred from conferences in the United States and been refused entry to Canada.

-Al-Sudais has been listed as an example of theological anti-Semitism by the Anti-Defamation League, when he called curses down upon Jews and labeled them "scum of the earth" in his sermons.
+Al-Sudais has been listed as an example of theological antisemitism by the Anti-Defamation League, when he called curses down upon Jews and labeled them "scum of the earth" in his sermons.

 The International Broadcasting Bureau also has reported the antisemitism of Sudais's April 2002 sermon.

 In a May 2003 interview with NBC's Tim Russert, the foreign policy adviser to the Saudi crown prince, Adel al-Jubeir, confirmed Al-Sudais's statements, agreed that they were "clearly not right", and stated that he was reprimanded, but was still allowed to preach.
-He also said that "if he [Sudais] had a choice he would retract these words - he would not have said these words."
+He also said that "if he [Sudais] had a choice he would retract these words – he would not have said these words."

 Al-Sudais has not only criticised Jews, but other non-Muslims, such as Hindus and Christians.
 John Ware on the BBC program Panorama entitled "A Question of Leadership" from August 21, 2005, cited Al-Sudais referring to Christians as "cross-worshippers" and Hindus as "idol worshippers".
 Ware pointed out the discrepancy between Sudais's sermons to Saudis with his speech to Western audiences.

 The Muslim Council of Britain questioned the veracity of quotes given in the interview, calling them "deliberately garbled" and the program as a whole "deeply unfair".
-The council urged caution, and while condemning any form of anti-semitic remarks, requested verification that these words were indeed spoken by al-Sudais.
+The council urged caution, and while condemning any form of antisemitic remarks, requested verification that these words were indeed spoken by al-Sudais.
 After a series of exchanges, the BBC's Panorama editor, Mike Robinson, posted a response to each of the Muslim Council's allegations, accusing them of "unwarranted and wildly inaccurate attacks" and "bad faith allegations".

 In August 2009, the Board of Deputies of British Jews protested a visit by al-Sudais to Britain in which he gave lectures at several mosques and attended an event with Tory MP Tony Baldry.
 Baldry subsequently defended his decision to work with al-Sudais, stating that "If I had written a text of what a moderate Muslim would say, his would have been a word-perfect example."